fledge-iot/fledge/docs/91_version_history.rst

 - South plugins available in the main repository:

-  - **CoAP Listener**: A CoAP microservice plugin listening to client applications that send data to FogLAMP
+  - **CoAP Listener**: A CoAP microservice plugin listening to client applications that send data to Fledge

 - North plugins available in the main repository: